mflatt/expander/README.txt

 This simplified variant of the Racket expander demonstrates definition contexts and use-site scopes.

-Relative to the "small" expander:
+Relative to the "demi" expander:

  * omits modules

  * omits phasing

- * omits namespaces
+ * omits general namespaces

 Relative to the "micro" expander: